yvelikova/axway-open-docs/content/en/docs/central/cli_central/cli_proxy_flow.md

         clientAuth:
             type: api-key # type of client authentication policy: can be pass-through, api-key, jwt-token, oauth
             app: 'Sample App' # optional if policy type is pass-through
-        backendAuth: # backend authentication is optional, if not specified, then no backend authentication will be enabled
+        backendAuth: # backend authentication is optional.
+If not specified, then no backend authentication will be enabled
             type: auth-http-basic # type of backend authentication policy: only auth-http-basic is supported now
             username: Joe # required
             password: changeme # it's allowed to be empty